 We teach our residents how to get and stay sober and to develop skills they may have no knowledge of or have forgotten:

-Many of our residents have severely damaged their personal relationships while active in their disease.
-At times, they have blamed or labeled those who are trying to help them as the reason they drink or use drugs.
-This mentality—that other people are to blame—is part of denial and prevents us from looking at our own behavior.
+Many of our residents have severely damaged their personal relationships as a result of their substance use.
+They may ignore those who are trying to help them or blame others as the reason they drink or use drugs.
+That mentality–that other people are to blame–is a form of denial that prevents us from assessing our own behavior.

-At BRC Recovery, we help you in every way possible to set you on the path to leading an addiction-free life.
-If you or a loved one is struggling with substance abuse, we can help.
+At BRC Recovery, we help residents embark on the path toward an addiction-free life.
+Healing is possible, so if you or a loved one is struggling with substance abuse, we can help.
 Contact us at 1-866-905-4550 for more information about our Recovery Programs and to verify your insurance benefits.